custom-components/ble_monitor/docs/config_params.md

 ### reset_timer

-   (possitive integer)(Optional) This option sets the time (in seconds) after which a sensor is reset to `motion clear` (motion sensors) or `no press` (button and dimmer sensors).
+   (positive integer)(Optional) This option sets the time (in seconds) after which a sensor is reset to `motion clear` (motion sensors) or `no press` (button and dimmer sensors).
 After each `motion detected` advertisement or `button/dimmer press`, the timer starts counting down again.
 Setting this option to 0 seconds will turn this resetting behavior off.

    Note that motion sensors also sends advertisements themselves that can overrule this setting.
 To our current knowledge, advertisements after 30 seconds of no motion send by the sensor are `motion clear` messages, advertisements within 30 seconds are `motion detected` messages.
 For button and dimmer sensors, it is advised to set the `reset_timer` to 1 second.
 Default value: 35